 In Years 7 and 8 the students are split into two equal ability populations and setting occurs by subject in Maths and Modern Foreign Languages (MFL) in Year 7 and in Maths, MFL and English in Year 8, within the two populations.
 Setting in each subject is independent of that in other subjects.
 These sets are constantly reviewed and changes made whenever necessary.
 All other subjects are taught in mixed ability groups.
 In Year 9 onwards, students will be set, in equal ability populations, for English, Maths, MFL and Science.

-Subjects for Year 7, 8 and 9
+Subjects Year 7 and 8

-All students are taught core subjects: English including Philosophy for Children, Mathematics, Science, Religious Education and PE.
+All students are taught core subjects: English, Mathematics, Science, Religious Education and PE.
 In addition, they will also be taught the following:

-Arts: Art, Dance, Drama and Music.
-Design Technology, Computing and Food.
+Arts: Art, Textiles, Dance, Drama and Music.

-Personal, Social and Health Education which is taught via timetable enrichment days at various times through the year.
+Personal, Social and Health Education (PSHE), which is taught via timetable enrichment days at various times through the year.

-Subjects for Year 10 and 11
+Subjects Year 10 and 11

-Modern Foreign Languages: French, German, Mandarin and Spanish
+Modern Foreign Languages: French, German, Spanish, Mandarin.